Nao-Komatsu/arecu/README.md

 ## Description

-Taking a screenshot of a device display and download the file from the device.
+Arecu is reverse engineering tool fot Android applications.

+### What works?

+- Decompile the apk file using JavaDecompiler
+- Decompile the apk file using Procyon Decompiler

 ## Installation